geekrelief/gdnim/README.md

 Watcher monitors the _dlls folder for updates and coordinates the reload process with the components.
 The components use the hot module save and load macros to persist data.
+To set up a component for reloading, the component needs to:
+ - in method enter_tree, call register with the component and optionally specify the save method
+ - by default the save proc is a proc named 'reload' that returns seq[byte], make sure to {.gdExport.} it
+ - the save proc uses the hot module's 'save' macro to specify member fields to save
+ - to reload the data, after registering you can call the hot 'load' macro if it exists like register(comp)?.load(self.data)

-See the example in the components folder.
+See the temp_comp example in the components folder.

 Use the build script to download the godot source, compile the engine, create godot-nim bindings api, compile the watcher and components, etc.